 The Company also conducts an induction programme for newly appointed Directors and for existing Directors pursuant to their appointments to any of the Board Committees, which seeks to familiarise Directors with the Group's businesses, board processes, internal controls and governance practices and in the case of appointments to any of the Board Committees, the role and responsibilities of such Board Committees.
 The induction programme includes meetings with Management to allow the new Directors to be acquainted with Management and to facilitate their independent access to Management in future.
 The programme also includes briefings by the Chief Financial Officer ("CFO") on key areas of the Group's operations.
-For the financial year ended 31 December ("FY") 2020, Ms Foo Yang Hym, the CFO, is the remaining member of the Management team following the resignation of Mr Yam Kit Sung, the General Manager - Asset Management (China) on 20 January 2020.
-The NC and the Board had on 19 February 2021 identified Mr Tee Puat Heng (Patrick), the General Manager of Copthorne Hotel Cameron Highlands, the Group's hospitality operations in Malaysia, as a key management personnel ("KMP") of the Group.
+For the financial year ended 31 December ("FY") 2019, Management comprised Ms Foo Yang Hym, the CFO and Mr Yam Kit Sung, the General Manager - Asset Management (China).
+Mr Yam had since resigned on 20 January 2020.